Stein's density method for multivariate continuous distributions: Introduction

 \subsection{Overview of the paper}

 The paper is structured as follows.
 In Section \ref{sec:notations-1} we provide notations that are used throughout the paper.
 The multivariate Stein's density method is presented and studied in Section \ref{sec:first-defin-outl}, first by defining the canonical directional Stein operators and classes (Section \ref{sec:general-theory}), then by providing sufficient conditions for obtaining Stein identities and characterizations (Section \ref{sec:stein-identities}), {and} finally by making the connection with current literature through the concept of standardizations of the canonical operators (Section \ref{sec:standardizations}).
 Section \ref{sec:stein-kernel} is devoted to the study of Stein kernels, first in general (Section \ref{sec:generalities}) then under an assumption of ellipticity of the distribution (Section \ref{sec:stein-kern-ellipt-1}); first applications towards distributional approximation are also outlined (Section \ref{sec:stein-kern-discr}).
-Section \ref{sec:stein-discrepancies} contains the main applications, namely a flexible set of bounds on Wasserstein distance between densities admitting a Stein operator (Section \ref{subsec:gencomp}), refined bounds under an additional assumption of nested supports (Section \ref{sec:wass-dist-betw-1}) and {the idea of \emph{weak Stein equations} and {\it{weak Stein factors}} leading to bounds on Wasserstein distance under assumption of existence of a Poincar\'{e} constant (Section \ref{sec:stein-factors-under}).}
+Section \ref{sec:stein-discrepancies} contains the main applications, namely a flexible set of bounds on Wasserstein distance between densities admitting a Stein operator {under an additional assumption of nested supports} (Section \ref{subsec:gencomp}). {{T}he idea of \emph{weak Stein equations} and {\it{weak Stein factors}} {is introduced in Section \ref{sec:stein-factors-under}, leading to bounds on Wasserstein distance under {the} assumption of existence of a Poincar\'{e} constant; {these bounds are illustrated by comparing copulas.}}

 This paper is a complete overhaul of {a} paper that previously appeared on the arXiv (https://arxiv.org/abs/1806.03478) {which includes more material,} such as an excursion into kernelized Stein discrepancies and goodness-of-fit tests.